jeremiahsnapp/dev-lxc/README.md

 After modifying the chef-server.rb you could use the run_command subcommand to tell each server to run `chef-server-ctl reconfigure`.

+When using `dev-lxc cluster run_command` the command will only be run in actual Chef Servers.
+If an Analytics server is described in `dev-lcx.yml` it will be ignored.

     dev-lxc cluster run_command 'chef-server-ctl reconfigure'